vygr/ChrysaLisp/STATUS.md

 (read) now parses fixed point format numbers directly to fixed number type.

+New (cap) function for setting capacity of array types, so array, list, nums, fixeds, reals, path.

+Finished off the Bubbles demo !
+Nice use of the new long vectors, showing how to switch between fixed and real number formats and vectors.
+Plus it looks cute :)

+Better sys_math::i_random function as that was showing bad repeat patterns.

 ------

 Big changes are afoot with numeric types.
 They are going polymorphic with